 The award was MAX Award (Marketing Award for Excellence), presented by the Department of Marketing at Georgia State University’s Robinson College of Business, and the Atlanta Business Chronicle.
 It recognizes innovation, marketing support and marketplace success.
 We won the Grand Prize recognition from among seven finalists for our work on Georgia-Pacific Gypsum’s DensElement Barrier System:

-We’re sharing this not to brag about our award (though we are quite proud of it).
-We’re sharing this because we think it demonstrates what can happen when you have a collaborative effort between an agency and multiple departments within a client organization.
+We’re sharing this not to brag about our award (though we are quite proud of it,) but because we think it demonstrates what can happen when you have a collaborative effort between an agency and multiple departments within a client organization.
 It shows what can happen when product, marketing and sales are aligned.

 Celebrating the Agency-Client Relationship